 Summary of the Text

-The story begins with a street child, Fofo who earns her livelihood by washing vegetables and pick-pocketing.
+The story begins with the protagonist, a street child called Fofo.
+Fofo earns her livelihood by washing vegetables and petty stealing.
 She befriends another street child, Odarley and together they brace themselves for the harsh realities of street life in Accra, precisely a god-forsaken slum called Sodom and Gomorrah.
-Fofo is nearly raped by Poison, the Street Lord and she is left with many unanswered questions.

-With the interference and perseverance of MUTE, an NGO, and Slys Po, a reporter with Harvest FM radio the sorry conditions of the street children are uncovered and the harrowing details of the fate of such children are laid bare.
+With the interference and hard work of MUTE, an NGO, and Slys Po, a reporter with Harvest FM radio the sorry conditions of the street children are uncovered and the harrowing details of the fate of such children are laid bare.